brevzin/brevzin.github.io/_posts/2020-11-14-tag-invoke.md

 pubdraft: yes
 permalink: tag-invoke
 ---

-With apologies to Lewis Baker, Eric Niebler, and Kirk Shoop.

 C++ is a language that lauds itself on the ability to write good, efficient generic code.
 So it's a little strange that here we are in C++20 and yet have surprisingly little language support for proper customization.